craftercms/craftercms/README.md

 As a developer, you can an `authoring` environment only for most tasks without the need to run a `delivery` environment.
 It's important to note that `delivery` essentially runs the same software that's in `authoring` except Crafter Studio (the authoring tools).

 By default, this project will build both environments unless instructed otherwise.
+The `authoring` environment runs at [http://localhost:8080/studio](http://localhost:8080/studio), whereas the `delivery` environment runs at [http://localhost:8080/studio](http://localhost:9080/).

 ###3.1.1.
 Build, Start, and Stop a Specific Environment
 Much like building/starting/stopping All, to perform the same for one of the two environments.